Paleo Perspectives on Present and Projected Climate

 Description

-The National Science Foundation (NSF) is offering a grant opportunity titled "Paleo Perspectives on Present and Projected Climate" aimed at fostering interdisciplinary research in paleoclimate science.
-This initiative seeks proposals that utilize observational and modeling studies to explore two key research themes: Past Regional and Seasonal Climate, and Past Climate Forcing, Sensitivity, and Feedbacks, with a focus on integrating geological records and environmental archives.
-The total estimated funding for this program is $14 million, with individual awards starting at $400,000, and proposals are due by October 21, 2024.
-Interested applicants can find more information and support by contacting NSF grants.gov support at grantsgovsupport@nsf.gov or visiting the additional information link provided in the announcement.
+The U.S. National Science Foundation (NSF) is offering a federal grant opportunity titled "Paleo Perspectives on Present and Projected Climate" (P4CLIMATE) aimed at fostering interdisciplinary research in paleoclimate science.
+This initiative seeks proposals that utilize observational and modeling studies to address two key research themes: Past Regional and Seasonal Climate, and Past Climate Forcing, Sensitivity, and Feedbacks, with a focus on utilizing geological records and environmental archives to enhance understanding of climate behavior over multi-decadal to millennial time scales.
+The total estimated funding for this program is $14 million, with a minimum award floor of $400,000, and proposals can be submitted without fieldwork in the Antarctic or with fieldwork in the Arctic.
+Interested applicants can find more information and support by contacting NSF grants.gov support at grantsgovsupport@nsf.gov, and the opportunity is set to close on June 7, 2025.

 Point(s) of Contact